 Creating an effective job description for a product manager can be challenging.
 The role is expansive, and it’s easy to get carried away writing a lengthy description of what you expect from your product manager.
 To make sure candidates read and comprehend, keep your post brief without missing key content.

 Your job requirements should include critical success factors for the role, but you don’t want to have too many.
 Statistics demonstrate that having a long list of job requirements will discourage diverse candidates from applying.
 A long list of qualifications and requirements also increases the risk of including biased wording or language.

-A product manager has to be able to manage a lot of complex activities simultaneously.
-They must be able to quickly and efficiently identify key objectives and boil things down to critical path tasks.
-Your job description has to do the same thing.
+A product manager must manage complex activities simultaneously.
+They must quickly and efficiently identify key objectives and boil things down to critical path tasks.
+Your job description has to do the same.
 Being clear and concise is key.
-If you need guidance in this area, we suggest reviewing a reputable style guide like Stanford’s Engineering STEM Style Guide.

 Below is an outline that covers all the items for all product manager job descriptions: